MultiplatformKickstarter/Adoptme/README.md

 PRO Template
 -----------------

 Do you need more?
-The Basic template is a good start but the **Pro template** have all you need to create professional apps without a hassle.
+Adoptme is a good start but the **Pro template** have all you need to create professional apps without a hassle.
 It includes more features, screens and components.
 Like:

 - Advanced CI (deployment)